blank

 Enrollment limited to 15 Waitlist available: N Mode of Instruction: In Person

-NOTE: This class fulfils the pre-1800 requirement/elective/additional literature or film course.
-It also fulfils the UVSJ requirement.
+NOTE: This fulfils the pre-1800 requirement.
+It also fulfils the elective and additional lit/film requirements.

 Enrollment limited to 15 Waitlist available: N Mode of Instruction: In Person